Scenario

-Consider the scenario where Contoso Water Purifiers have a Facebook page to advertise their products and generate leads.
-A potential customer views this page and is interested in a particular product, so they enter their contact details in the leads form.
-In order for the business to easily view such leads, they ask their IT department to write an app which downloads customer leads from Facebook using the Facebook REST API.
-(Although not discussed in this post, it’s expected that these leads would then be entered in the business’ internal IT systems.)
+Contoso Water Purifiers uses a Facebook page to advertise their products and generate leads.
+When a potential customer views the page and shows interest in a particular product, they enter their contact details into leads form (which is available on the Facebook page).
+To facilitate easy retrieval of these leads, the business tasks their IT department with writing an app that downloads customer leads from Facebook using the Facebook REST API.
+Although not discussed in this post, it is expected that these leads will be entered into the business’s internal IT systems.

-The following section demonstrates how a developer from the IT department goes about implementing this business requirement.
-That is, the steps they take to write a C# console app (.NET Framework) to connect to the Facebook REST API and download leads.
+This section demonstrates how a developer from the IT department implements this requirement.
+The steps outline how to write a C# console app (.NET Framework) to connect to the Facebook REST API and download leads.

 1.)
 Retrieve the leads form Id from within the business’ Facebook page (Figure 1)